guardian/support-reminders/README.md

 ### create-reminder-signup
-A lambda integrated with an API gateway POST endpoint.
+A lambda integrated with a couple of API gateway POST endpoints (`/create/one-off`, `/create/recurring`).

 A client request includes an email address, which the lambda uses to fetch the user's identity ID if it exists, or creates an identity guest account.